 The ocean absorbs heat from the Sun and ocean currents move that warm water all around the planet.
 Ocean currents are like highways that carry water around the world.
 Heat (along with salt) is a major source of power for ocean currents.

 Cold water near the North and South Poles sinks deeper into the ocean.
 Water near the equator is warmed by the Sun.
 Then, the warm surface water moves closer to the poles where it cools and sinks.

 As Earth’s climate warms, the water also warms melting sea ice.
 This warming could make the water less cold and less likely to sink.
 Without sinking cold water, the ocean currents could slow down or stop in some places.
 This could change the climate in places like Europe that have milder climates thanks to the warm currents in the oceans around them.

 Does the salt in the ocean do anything?

 The water in the North Atlantic sinks because it's cold, but also because it's salty.
-Being both cold AND salty makes it really heavy, so it can sink very far.
-But if too much ice melts in the North Atlantic, the water could become less salty.
-If that happens, what about the Ocean Conveyor Belt?
-Would it stop warming the North Atlantic?
-Could Europe get really cold?
-Scientists say it seems unlikely, but NASA satellites are keeping a close eye on the melting ice and the ocean currents to try to understand this complicated system better.
+Being both cold and salty makes it really dense and heavy, so it can sink very far.
+But if too much ice melts in the North Atlantic, the water could become less salty and affect ocean currents.
+NASA satellites are keeping a close eye on the melting ice, the ocean currents, and ocean life to better understand this complicated system.